smarthomeNG/plugins/visu_websocket/_pv_1_1_3/README_for_visu_developers.md

 The visa plugin implements a WebSocket server.
 This section describes the implemented protocol.
 The messages of the protocol consist of data in json format.
 Following are the request commands which the visu plugin handles.

-## Requests sent from the Visu to SmartHomeNG

 ### item
 With the **`item`** command a client requests to change the value of an item.
 The example requests the item with the id "wohnung.buero.schreibtischleuchte.onoff" to be turned off: